RobertKofler/invadego/doc/simple.md

-simple simulation scenarios
+simulations of TE invasions - toy examples
 ================

+# Introduction

+This document will guide you through simulations of TE invasions in spatial populations.
+The following scenarious start simple and complexit is gradually added.
+This guide is thus intended for reading from the start to the end.

-# Simplest simulation - TE invasion without host defence
+# simples scenarious - TE invasion without host defence

 ## no host defence - mate radius 1